ML4ScienceGuy/Image-segmentation-and-signal-quantification-for-2D-objects--in-science-/README.md

 <br >
 <br >
-B. Image analysis:
+B. Image analysis:<br >
 1. A single csv - statistics on data.csv - it contains data on minimum, mode and maximum values of pixel intensity for each channel, as well as the green mean intensity normalized to the red channel mean.
-The latter is used for the graphic statistical output.
+The latter is used for the graphic statistical output.<br >
 2. A single image (outputs.png) with the violin plot of green mean intensities for the two experimental conditions.